 Beneficiary name mismatch or Invalid beneficiary details

-- Verify that the receiving account details you have on-hand are correct and contact the vendor if necessary to receive accurate details.
+Verify that the receiving account details you have are correct and contact the vendor if necessary to receive accurate details

 Account currency mismatch